mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.5/operations/accessing-the-cluster/index.md

 ### Install kubectl

-The specific steps required in installing kubectl depend on your operating system platform.
+The steps required to install kubectl depends on your operating system platform.
 For platform-specific instructions to help you install kubectl, see the appropriate Kubernetes [installation and setup information][install_kubectl] for the platform you use.

 ### Configure kubectl (for cluster administrators)